 Nearly every important file on a UNIX system is owned by a single user and group, root (root user, root group).
 The root account is essential to the security of any UNIX system.
 Having all of the important executable and configurations files on the system owned by root means that only the root user may alter the way the system works.
 Other users have no permission to execute or change system files, and therefore they cannot modify or damage the system.
 As such, it is critical that the root password be kept secret, and changed as often as is practical.
 A clumsy or malicious individual with the SIB's root password could render the entire system inoperative in a matter of seconds.
-Every SIB ships from the factory with the same root password - this means that anyone who has ever purchased an SIB knows your root password!
+Every SIB ships from the factory with the same root password-this means that anyone who has ever purchased an SIB knows your root password!
 EMAC recommends you change the SIB's root password as soon as you've finished reading the manual.

 Aside from the root account, which is present on every system, the SIB has one additional account configured.
-The username is www.
+The username is "www" (no quotes).
 This user does not have privileges to change the system configuration.
 Instead, this account is designed to allow a semi-privileged user to upload HTML files to the SIB.
 From there they may be served by the SIB's web server.
 This account may also be used when transferring new executables to the SIB.
 While it is much more difficult for an individual with the www password to damage the SIB, it is still possible.
 EMAC therefore recommends you change www's password right after you change the root password.

-Chapter 2: Command-line Tools
+Command-line Tools

 Certain command-line utilities are present on nearly every UNIX system.
 The SIB provides as many of these as is practical in the space available.
+The functionality of these basic commands is provided by a pair of binaries, /bin/busybox and /bin/tinylogin.
 However, it is important to note that some of these condensed command line tools function somewhat differently than the versions you might find in a full-sized Linux distribution.
 If you are already familiar with tools such as grep and sed, you may find that the syntax differs slightly from what you are used to, or that certain switches are not supported.
+For further reference, please see the busybox.html and tinylogin.html files on the SIB.
+These can be accessed via a web browser, by entering x.x.x./busybox.html or x.x.x./tinylogin.html, where x.x.x.x is the IP address of the SIB.

-The SIB's main shell is GNU bash, with full scripting capability.
-Most of the standard command-line tools are provided by busybox, a multi-call binary which does the work of many different programs, including grep, sed, awk, mount, etc. In some cases, we felt that the busybox implementation of a particular function was inadequate (halt, for example).
+The SIB's main shell is GNU Bash, with full scripting capability.
+Most of the standard commandline tools are provided by busybox, a multi-call binary which does the work of many different programs, including grep, sed, awk, and ash.
+In some cases, we felt that the Busybox implementation of a particular function was inadequate (tar, for example).
 In these cases, regular versions of these programs from full-sized distributions are used.
 Descriptions of some of the most common command line utilities follow.
 Keep in mind when running these programs that Linux (and UNIX in general) is case-sensitive; capitalization matters.
 In all cases, the program name must be types in all lowercase letters.